Skip to main content

 MDM Deployment

-Deploy the Desktop App organization-wide via your MDM with an approved package from Formal support:
+Deploy the Formal Endpoint organization-wide via your MDM with an approved package from Formal support:

 1. Request the approved deployment package from Formal support.